 Covington village is a utopia, but the film opens with a tragedy, the death of 7 year-old Daniel Nicholson, and the question: “Did we make the right decision to settle here?”
 The villagers have chosen to sequester themselves from “the Towns,” which are “wicked places where wicked people live.”
-In so doing, they have also cloistered themselves from modern medicines that could have prevented injustices like the untimely death of Daniel Nicholson.
+In doing so, however, they have also cloistered themselves from modern medicines that could have prevented injustices like the untimely death of Daniel Nicholson.

 This dilemma prompts Lucius Hunt (Joaquin Phoenix) to approach the village Elders with a request to travel to the Towns in order to bring medicines back to the Village.
-He is denied, however, because the villagers never leave Covington—not only because the Towns are wicked, but because monstrous Creatures inhabit the forest that encircles the Village and hides it from the outside world.
+He is denied, however, because the villagers never leave Covington — not only because the Towns are wicked, but because monstrous Creatures inhabit the forest that encircles the Village and hides it from the outside world.

 Toward the end of the film, Lucius finds himself in the same position young Daniel had been in prior to the beginning of the film: he is in need of medicine from the Towns, without the application of which, he will die.
 The difference, however, is that Lucius has been intentionally and maliciously stabbed.
 He is the victim of a crime rather than of ‘natural’ illness or accident.

 Before sending Ivy into the Forest, Mr Walker entrusts her with the Elders’ secret: the Creatures beyond the border are “only a farce.”
 And this is the great philosophical struggle of the film.
 The Elders depend upon fear and deception to achieve and maintain their utopia, their vision of the good life.